sybrew/the-seo-framework/readme.txt

 		* "Start The Seo Framework" / "End The Seo Framework"
 			* Now is: "Start The SEO Framework" and "End The SEO Framework".
 			* Typo: "Seo" should've been SEO.
+		* "Another robots.txt sitemap location addition has been detected."
+			* Now is: Another robots.txt sitemap Location addition has been detected.
+			* Ugly capitalization: I tend to add capitalization on words that carry the most important subject at hand.
+This should be done differently in the future.
+			* More of these fixes will take place in the future.

 * **For developers:**
 	* **Added:**